yudizaxay/UniversalSwap-v2-v3/README.md

 - ⚙️ Gas price and limit configuration
 - 💻 Two modes of operation:
   - Command-line interface for scripting and automation
-  - Interactive interface for manual trading
+  - Interactive interface for manual Swap
 - 📊 Real-time balance tracking and transaction reporting
 - 🔐 Secure local private key management
 - 🧩 Modular design with separate V2 and V3 router implementations